-The problem of some flounder catches being reported as 'flounder not specified' was raised.
-STACREC noted that Canada (Scotia-Fundy Region) and Korea had reported some flounder catches as flounder not specified.
+The problem of some flounder catches being reported as 'flounder unspecified' was raised.
+STACREC noted that Canada (Scotia-Fundy Regions) and Korea had reported some flounder catches as flounder non-specified.
 STACREC requested the Secretariat determine from Canada and Korea if information was available to break these catches into species items.